NLnetLabs/rotonda-doc/manual/source/quicktour/01_filters.rst

-The filter scripts Rotonda uses are located in ``/etc/rotonda/filters`` if you installed via a package, or should be in the relative ``etc/rotonda/filters`` directory.
+The filter scripts Rotonda uses are located in ``/etc/rotonda/filters`` if you installed via a package directory.
 If you list the contents of that directory, you'll notice a bunch of files of type ``.roto``, these are the files containing the filters.
 Open the file called ``rib-in-pre-filter.roto`` with your favourite text editor.
 It should look like this:

 .. code:: text